renaudallard/sniproxy/README.md

 - **Custom nameservers**: Override system DNS configuration per SNIProxy instance

 **Security note**: Run SNIProxy alongside a local caching DNS resolver (e.g., unbound, dnsmasq) to reduce exposure to spoofed responses and improve performance.

+Enabling `dnssec_validation on` inside the `resolver` block forces SNIProxy to only use DNS answers that your upstream resolver has validated with DNSSEC.
+This requires a version of c-ares built with DNSSEC/Trust AD support; when unavailable, SNIProxy will refuse to start rather than silently disable the protection.

 Security & Hardening